 Advanced Whitewater Rafting Workshop

-What will be covered: John and Daniel will focus on teaching more advanced elements of whitewater navigation.
+What will be covered: This workshop will cover the more advanced elements of whitewater navigation.
 Instruction will be primarily in the medium of paddle guiding a raft.
 Students will be encouraged to develop the ability to read chaotic river currents and a dynamic approach to navigation.

 Many skills will be demonstrated and practiced, including: